sunfishrhymes/StockBot/README.md

 I want to complete this project in stages, with my code improving and becoming much more concise as I begin to implement more and more of what I have learned.
 For now, StockBot is composed of:

 1️⃣ Analysis of the closing prices of any stock over a particular period of time.
 I used rolling windows of 10 days each to support and work with the limitations of the API (Polygon.io) that I was using to scrape data.
-Using this information, I was able to determine simple moving averages, exponential moving averages, and the Bollinger Bands of the closing prices.
+Using this information, I was able to determine simple moving averages, exponential moving averages, relative strength indices, and the Bollinger Bands of the closing prices.
 I used the Bollinger Band limitation of 2 standard deviations to catch outliers rather than the standard 1.5 used in many statistcal coverages, as I felt that the emphasis on financial data called for such a difference, and the precedence was already there because the technique has been using in trading analysis quite frequently.

 But I had another question: how would I interpret all this data?